 You might have recently upgraded your GPU but also jumped ship between brands – for example, moving from an AMD GPU to one made by Nvidia.
 In this case, it’s best to fully uninstall the previous GPU drivers.
 Unfortunately, their official uninstallers tend to leave traces behind.
 Thankfully, there is a third-party solution for that problem: Display Driver Uninstaller.

-Download Display Driver Uninstaller (DDU for short) from its official page at Guru 3D, and run it before swapping your GPU or installing your desired driver.
-Use it to eliminate any traces of existing display drivers, and then either shut down your computer and replace your GPU with the new one, or restart and install different display drivers.
+Download Display Driver Uninstaller (DDU for short) from its official page at Guru 3D and run it before swapping your GPU or installing your desired driver.
+Use it to eliminate any traces of existing display drivers, and then either shut down your computer and replace your GPU with the new one or restart and install different display drivers.
 This is also useful while troubleshooting display problems since it allows you to ensure that their source isn’t a driver conflict.

 Cool It Down

 There’s a chance the graphics card is experiencing issues due to overheating.
 This will be especially relevant if the errors only happen after rendering 3D graphics for a while or if you notice your graphics card’s fan getting extremely loud during rendering.
-If this is the case, try checking the temperature of your graphics card to see how hot it gets.
+If this is the case, check the temperature of your graphics card to see how hot it gets.

 You can combat overheating by removing the graphics card and cleaning any dust using compressed air.
 You can even open the card itself and refresh the thermal paste within, although this shouldn’t be attempted by beginners.
 There are also tools to regulate the graphics card’s fan and graphical output, such as MSI Afterburner.